-Coinciding with Easter, from 9 to 12 April 2020, the most legendary regatta on the national calendar brings together two hundred vessels and over a thousand two hundred crew members in the waters of the Mediterranean.
+From 2 to 5 April 2021, the most legendary regatta on the national calendar brings together 170 vessels and over a thousand crew members in the waters of the Mediterranean.

 The history of this regatta goes back to May of 1846, when the blockade imposed on Barcelona by the Carlist army gave rise to a severe shortage of salt.
 At the time, a well-known businessman summoned the most renowned navigators of the day to put a challenge to them: he would pay for the service of transporting salt from the Pitiusa islands to El Garraf (Barcelona) in proportion to the order of arrival of the ships, so the first to arrive would be paid in gold, but the last ones may not even be able to pay for their sailors’ wages.
 Thirteen boats took up the challenge, and the first one to arrive was the Maltese Falcon, a 32-metre Baltimore clipper skippered by the Greek Andreas Potrus.